massalabs/massa-as-sdk/README.md

 It allows you to use Massa's ABI functions.

-Contract standards (ERC-20, etc) have been removed from it.

 Complete documentation of all available functions and objects is here:

 - [`massa-as-sdk documentation`](https://as-sdk.docs.massa.net)